Kenshiki Labs

 Go Deeper

-Kenshiki describes itself as a three-plane architecture: build, orchestration, and control.
+Kenshiki Labs describes itself as a three-plane architecture: build, orchestration, and control.
 Build shapes evidence and prompts, orchestration runs inference, and control verifies and gates what leaves.

 Why It Matters